 Individuals who suffer physical injury while on University premises should contact the security guard in the lobby and notify the Office of Student Services and Advising.
-Anyone in need of assistance due to illness or injury, or are aware of another person who needs assistance, should immediately contact a security guard by dialing 646-592-6575, or ext.
-303 from an in-house phone, or go to the Security Desk.
+Anyone in need of assistance due to illness or injury, or are aware of another person who needs assistance, should immediately contact a security guard by dialing 646-592-6575, or 212-790-0303, or go to the Security Desk.